MicrobiologyETHZ/mbarq/docs/counting.md

 - Prefix for the output file.

 **Suggested Inputs**
 - If you would like to keep one of the annotation (attribute) columns from the mapping file, it can be specified with `-a` option.
+Include this option, if you plan to run `mbarq analyze`.

 **Output file**
 - `csv` file, where columns are barcodes, attribute if specified, and one column containing counts for each sample.